 (This is a common course number.
-Last year's course prefix/number SOC 101)
+Former course prefix/number SOC 101)

-This course is a sociological study of social behavior and social structures, emphasizing the importance of a knowledge and appreciation of the multicultural and multiethnic dimensions of society.
+This course is a sociological study of social behavior and social structures, emphasizing the importance of a knowledge and appreciation of the multi-cultural and multiethnic dimensions of society.
 Topics include cultural elements such as values, norms, beliefs, language, and roles, as well as group processes, social conflict and social change.
 (3 Lec.)